Back to Chamberlain Guides

 Quick Solutions

-Switch WiFi to less congested channel
+Change to a less congested 2.4GHz channel

 Still having issues?
 This is usually the deeper cause below.